wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

    3. Run all interest registration calls.

-      **Note:** Registering interest with `InterestResultPolicy.KEYS_VALUES` initializes the client cache with the *current* values of specified keys.
+      **注意:** Registering interest with `InterestResultPolicy.KEYS_VALUES` initializes the client cache with the *current* values of specified keys.
 If concurrency checking is enabled for the region, any earlier (older) region events that are replayed to the client are ignored and are not sent to configured listeners.
 If your client must process all replayed events for a region, register with `InterestResultPolicy.KEYS` or `InterestResultPolicy.NONE` when reconnecting.
 Or, disable concurrency checking for the region in the client cache.
 See [Consistency for Region Updates](https://geode.apache.org/docs/guide/17/developing/distributed_regions/region_entry_versions.html#topic_CF2798D3E12647F182C2CEC4A46E2045).

    4. Call `ClientCache.readyForEvents` so the server will replay stored events.
 If the ready message is sent earlier, the client may lose events.